bkoprucu/jekyll4test/_posts/2023-10-15-Cat-Adopting.md

 - Long haired cats need "sanitary trim".

 ## Preventing Unwanted Behavior

+Punishment, including spraying water doesn't work with cats.
+They tend to associate the punishment with you, rather than their behavior.

+Consistent behavior by owners side is important.

 ### Furniture Damage

-Best way to reduce damage is having scratching posts around home.
-Best is to prepare them before bringinf the cat to home.
+Best way to reduce damage is having scratching posts around home, before the cats arrival.

 After cat has developed a habit of scratching a furniture, you may try fixing two sided tape on the furniture, applying watered down lemon on two sided tape etc. I don't have first hand experience with this.

-Another solution is wathing "Fight Club" again, ignoring the damage, or seeing it as a trace of a living soul, which may have a sentimental value, after the cat passed away.
+I choose to see the damage they cause  as their trace, memory.
+For me, they'll have a sentimental value, after my cats pass away.

+### Biting and Scracthing

+If you have more than one cat, they'll teach each other that is hurts.
+If you have one, you may "bite" their ears with your finger nails a bit.
+This shouldn't be too hard but enough to mimic how it'd feel it another were to bite them. for kittens it may take a year to learn not to bite or scratch.

 ## More

 I plan to write about following topics:
 - Other unwanted behaviors
 - Medication, vet. visits
 - Other resources

-I don't have time today....
-I'll go on a trip...